Brilliant Hacks For Gardeners

 There are so many advantages of having an impressive garden.
-You’ll be able to invite all your friends and family over for fun garden parties!
+You’ll be able to invite all your friends and family over and show it off.
 But maintaining a beautiful garden can be very expensive.
 Especially if you decide to decorate it with water features and stonework.
 However, creating a pretty outdoor area doesn’t have to cost you the earth.
 With just a few simple tricks, you can turn an unsightly, overgrown garden into your very own blooming corner of paradise!
 Try these awesome hacks for gardeners on a budget.

 Make Your Own Markers

 You will need plant and flower markers, so you remember which seeds you have planted in each patch.
 Rather than buying a fancy bunch, why not think about making some yourself?
 This gives you the chance to get really creative and add your own personality to your garden.
-For a very colourful option, collect stones and pebbles to paint with pictures of the plants you’ve sowed.
+You can use milk bottles, cut into strips and shaped to your desired shape.
+Ice cream sticks are also a good option.

 Add Coffee To Your Soil